 Low milk supply is a common problem faced by many breastfeeding moms.
 As mothers, we want to make sure our babies are getting enough milk to ensure proper growth and development.

 Any food, herb, or medicine that promotes or increases the flow of mother’s milk is called a galactagogue.
-As Kelly Mom reminds us, the best way to increase milk-supply is to remove more milk from the breast frequently.
+As Kelly Mom reminds us, the best way to increase milk-supply is to remove more breast milk frequently.
 If you have worked with a lactation consultant and have tried other strategies for increasing milk supply, consider adding a natural galactagogue.

 As always, please consult your healthcare provider to see if any of these would be right for you.

-There is some mixed evidence that fenugreek seed may be an effective herb for increasing milk supply.
+There is some mixed evidence that fenugreek seed may be an effective herb for promoting adequate milk supply.
 The most common ways to get fenugreek are by taking it in supplements or drinking fenugreek tea.
-At doses greater than 3,500 mg a day, some women begin noticing an increase in supply after about 24-72 hours.
-Old wives’ tales suggest that you can tell whether you have reached the correct does when your urine and sweat begin to smell like maple syrup.

-Please consult your healthcare provider and/or lactation consultant if you are interested in trying fenugreek to increase your milk supply.
+Please consult your healthcare provider and/or lactation consultant if you are interested in trying fenugreek.

 Unfortunately, there is little scientific evidence to show that any foods are effective galactagogues.
 Anecdotally, however, some women find that oatmeal may increase their milk supply.